Reposted as a separate entry 10-06 from an earlier "Notes" post.

 Gulled?

-An essay by Carel ten Cate in the journal Animal Behavior criticizes a foundational study of animal behavior, ethology, one that scores of biology textbooks feature.
-In ten Cate's "Niko Tinbergen and the red patch on the herring gull's beak", the author closely reads Nikolaas Tinbergen's Nobel Prize winning research, which describes how herring gull chicks beg to be fed by pecking on the red dot on the adult gull's beak.
-Tinenberg found that the baby gulls will peck at a red spot, rather than black or other colors.
+An essay by Carel ten Cate in the journal Animal Behavior criticizes this foundational study of animal behavior, ethology, one that most college biology textbooks feature.
+In ten Cate's "Niko Tinbergen and the red patch on the herring gull's beak", the author analyzes Nikolaas Tinbergen's Nobel Prize winning research that describes how herring gull chicks beg to be fed by pecking on the red dot on the adult gull's beak.
+Tinenberg found that the baby gulls will peck at a red spot more vigorously than black or other colors.
 He called the red dot phenomena "signal stimuli".
 In response to the chick peck the adult bird regurgitates half-eaten food for the chick to eat.
-You can read the essay in Animal Behavior Volume 77, Issue 4, April 2009, Pages 785-794 (via Nature, and see the experiments graphically summarized in this textbook here.
+You can read ten Cate's essay in Animal Behavior Volume 77, Issue 4, April 2009, Pages 785-794.

-(Photo: Herring Gull Chick, by John Haslam, via Wikipedia licensed under Creative Commons 2.0.)
+(Photo: Herring Gull Chick, by John Haslam, via Wikicommons licensed under Creative Commons 2.0 License.)

 "One of Nikolaas Tinbergen's most important contributions is that he has found ways to test his own and other's hypothesis by means of comprehensive, careful and quite often ingenious experiments."

 Why the ta-do?
 The experiments have been proved, behavioral psychology and ethology are solidly established as branches of science -- decades of pigeons pecking at red and green lights, mice running through their paces.
 Before ten Cate's analysis of Tinbergen's post-experiment data analysis, other scientists had also pointed to various experimental flaws in Tinbergen's research.
-But many scientists say that criticism of experiments from 50 years ago is unfair and unwarranted.
-What then should we make of the results?
-Can scientists use ten Cate's sort of analysis, or will such revelation just languish about until some creationist tries to use it as the next peppered moth experiment?
+But scientists seem to concur that overly critical analysis of experiments from 50 years ago is unfair and unwarranted.
+So then what then should we make of ten Cate's results?

 Should we examine more closely the work of priests and their peas, or experiments done by neurobiologists in their lonely labs?
 Should we comb through all the textbooks with all those way too neat, way too definitive descriptions of historically worthy experiments?
 Would that benefit the science endeavor?
-Or should ten Cate's findings be incorporated into science learning as an example of how not to follow-up with data?
+Or should we take ten Cate's paper as an interesting footnote to Tinbergen's still fascinating and landmark research?